rfordatascience/tidytuesday/data/2023/2023-06-06/readme.md

 >This data has been collected, aggregated, and documented by Hannah Ritchie, Pablo Rosado, Edouard Mathieu, Max Roser.

->[Our World in Data](https://ourworldindata.org/about) makes data and research on the world’s largest problems understandable and accessible.
+>[Our World in Data](https://ourworldindata.org/about) makes data and research on the world's largest problems understandable and accessible.

 ### Get the data here